yan0lovesha/AudioSwitch/README.md

 ```

 ### Switch to next device
-Execute it with a argument switch.
+Execute it with a argument `switch`.
 It will switch to next device.
 ```
 PS D:\code\AudioSwitch\target\debug> .\audio_switch.exe switch
   0 - Speakers (High Definition Audio Device)